 Tours offer an incredible opportunity to perform before an appreciative audience in another country, but also, a chance to make lifelong memories, develop friendships, and learn new things.
 NYS embarked on its first performance trip overseas, in 2008, to Prague, Budapest, Vienna and Salzburg.
 Since then, NYS has traveled bi-annually.
 Past tours include the Czech Republic, Hungary, Austria, Spain, Italy, Germany, and Portugal.
 In 2022, a trip to Italy will be offered.
 Performance Tours are open to students in the Concert and Principal Orchestras.

 From time to time we hold master classes, where participants in our program may perform in public for a guest instructor, who then coaches the students.
 Both audience members and performers can learn a great deal from these “open lessons”.
 More info here.

 Additional Performance Opportunities

 Community Service concerts by NYS orchestras and/or chamber music participants enhance the performance experience for our musicians, while thanking the community for its support.
 During the pandemic, NYS musicians are volunteering as online tutors and mentors to students at Ridgefield High School.
-We look forward to resuming benefit concerts when possible and to expanding our community service and are exploring opportunities to support musicians in the Norwalk public schools.
+We look forward to resuming benefit concerts when possible and to expanding our community service.
+We are exploring opportunities to support musicians in the Norwalk public schools.